-On call duty requires that the employees make themselves readily available for a specified period of time outside of their normal working hours fortelephone consultation or return to work.
+On call duty requires that the employees make themselves readily available for a specified period of time outside of their normal working hours for telephone consultation or return to work.
 Any request by the manager that employees be available for such consultation or return to work shall be considered on-call duty.
-Any person on on-call duty will receive a premium of \$30.00 for each on-call period.
-The on-call period shall not exceed seven and one-half $(7^{1}/{2})$ hours in any day.
+Any person on-call duty will receive a premium of \$30,00 for each on-call period.
+The on-call period shall not exceed seven and one-half (71/2) hours in any day.
 No premium will be paid in respect of any duty period where the employees are found to be not readily available.
 The employees shall advise their managers if they cannot be available for on-call duty.

-21.05 Call-h
+21.05 Call-In

-An employeecalled back to work from home after the normal workday has been completed will be paid at the rate of time and one-half for hours worked, and travel time, for a minimum of two and one-half $(2^{1}/{2})$ hours.
+An employee called back to work from home after the normal work day has been completed will be paid at the rate of time and one-half for hours worked, and travel time, for a minimum of two and one-half (21/2) hours.